-Do I Have to Purchase Insurance for My Motorcycle?
+Do I Need Insurance for My Moped, Scooter, or Motorcycle?

-In almost every state, you will have to have motorcycle insurance to operate it on public roads.
-The only states in which this isn't the case are Florida, Montana, New Hampshire, and Washington.
+In almost every state, you will need motorcycle insurance to operate your scooter on public roads.
+As of 2021, Florida is the only state in which motorcycle insurance isn't required.

-As you probably anticipated, there are several exceptions to this rule.
-If you took out a loan to pay for your scooter, you could guarantee that you will need to purchase insurance.
-When you’re spending someone else’s money, they are going to want to make sure their asset is protected.
+Even in Florida, if you took out a loan to pay for your scooter, you'll definitely need to purchase motorcycle insurance.
+When you’re spending someone else’s money, you need to make sure you are protecting their asset.